mcaprari/caprazzi_net/_posts/2001-06-30-jit-compiler-part-1.markdown

 Run 50000000 times with JIT OFF...      completed in 1844200000 nanoseconds
 </pre>

-4 times faster with JIT
+That's 4 times faster.

-Ok, so there is a definite but very variable performance gain when using the JIT.
-To be fair with the
+Ok, so there is a definite but very variable performance loss when turning off the JIT.

 Ok we get that, but what kind of optimization is going on here?
 How is the time being saved?
 I have no idea.